wdolcine/PumpTracker/README.md

 # Welcome to PumpTracker 👋

-PumpTracker
 PumpTracker is a cross-platform mobile application developed using React Native and Expo.
 The app helps users locate nearby gas stations, view real-time updates about their locations, and navigate to the nearest station.
 It also offers features like user authentication, profile management, and a clean, intuitive interface.

 # **Features**

 - [x] **Splash Screen**
    - Displays the app logo briefly during the startup.

 - [x] User Authentication:
    - Login and registration options using email or third-party providers (Google, Apple).

-[x] Real-Time Gas Station Mapping:
+- [x] Real-Time Gas Station Mapping:
    - Displays nearby gas stations on a map with interactive markers.
    - Provides location-specific filtering.

--[x] Pump List:
+- [x]  Pump List:
    - Lists all nearby gas stations in a scrollable flat list for easier browsing.

--[x] Profile:
+- [x] Profile:
    - Shows user details (profile picture, email).
    - Allows users to log out securely.

--[x] Tab Navigation:
+- [x] Tab Navigation:
    - Intuitive bottom navigation to switch between Home, PumpList, and Profile screens.

 ## Get started
 1. Use Geoapify